Former IAAF President Lamine Diack convicted on corruption charges | DW | 16.09.2020

 He was found guilty of accepting bribes from athletes who were suspected of doping and allowing them to continue to compete in athletics competitions, including the 2012 Summer Olympics in London.

-The Paris court also came to the conclusion that Diack had taken bribes from Russian athletes to financially assist Macky Sall's successful 2012 Senegalese presidential election campaign.
+Diack had denied taking bribes from Russian athletes to financially assist Macky Sall's successful 2012 Senegalese presidential election campaign during the course of the trial.
 Sall still holds the position.

 Diack was sentenced to four years in prison, two of which are suspended, and a maximum fine of €500,000 ($594,000).